 How to Anodize Aluminum

 An electrochemical process that is done through a highly controlled process of oxidation.
 While a variety of metals, such as titanium and magnesium, can also be anodized, aluminum is ideally structured for the process.
 In the aluminum anodizing process, the aluminum is submerged in an acid electrolyte bath.
 The next step in how to anodize aluminum is to pass an electric current through the medium in which the aluminum is submerged.
-This step in the aluminum anodizing process is done by mounting a cathode inside the anodizing tank.
+This step in the aluminum anodized coating process is done by mounting a cathode inside the anodizing tank.
 The aluminum serves as an anode, enabling oxygen ions to release from the electrolyte.
 The oxygen ions combine with the aluminum atoms developing an oxide layer that is chemically built on the surface of the aluminum.
-This oxide layer provides surface corrosion protection along with an excellent substrate for decorative finishes.
+This oxide layer is key when it comes to how to protect aluminum from oxidation, since it provides surface corrosion protection along with an excellent substrate for decorative finishes.

 Anodized Aluminum Finish